-touch, without separation from a public
+touch, without separation by a public right-

-right-of-way (ROW).
+of-way (ROW).

-Accessory Defined per City Zoning Code §14-16-1-Building: 5, accessory buildings do not count as in this Plan.
+Accessory Defined per City Zoning Code \$14-16-Building: 1-5, accessory buildings do not count as

-5, accessory buildings do not count as buildings for the purposes of building frontage or Site Development Standards in this Plan.
-Accessory buildings shall conform to the Building Design Standards customarily incidental to the primary use of the lot.
+1-5, accessory buildings do not count as buildings for the purposes of building frontage or Site Development Standards in this Plan.
+Accessory buildings shall conform to the Building Design Standards in this customarily incidental to the primary use of the lot.